open-telemetry/opentelemetry.io/content/en/ecosystem/registry/_index.md

 ---
 title: Registry
 description: >-
-  Find libraries, plugins, integrations, and other useful tools for extending OpenTelemetry.
+  Find libraries, plugins, integrations, and other useful tools for using and extending OpenTelemetry.
 # The redirects and aliases implement catch-all rules for old registry entries;
 # we don't publish individual entry pages anymore.
 #